 As stated, a VIN is essentially a HIN.
 They are the same thing but refer to different motors.

-The HIN number is mostly similar to:
+The HIN number is mainly similar to:

 ABC 67689 B6 06